Catalog

 How the score works

-Each check has one of three results: Clean means the check passed, Review suggested means a potential issue was found, and Issues found means a problem is present that warrants attention before distribution.
+An overall score from 8 through 10 is shown as Clean, 5 through 7 as Review suggested, and 0 through 4 as Issues found.
+Each row also has its own result: Clean means the check passed, Review suggested means a potential issue was found, and Issues found means a problem warrants attention before distribution.

 Tip